webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/tr.md

 The result was the [http://www.whatwg.org/specs/web-apps/2005-09-01/ Web Applications 1.0 specification], which documented existing interoperable browser behaviours and features, as well as new features for the Web stack such as APIs and new DOM parsing rules.
 After many discussions between W3C Members, on March 7 2007 the work on HTML was restarted with a new HTML Working Group in an open participation process.
 In the first few days, hundreds of participants joined to continue to work on the next version of HTML.
 One of the first decisions of the HTML WG was to adopt the Web Applications 1.0 spec and call it HTML5.

-HTML5 is a really good thing for web developers and designers, because it:
+HTML5 web gelitiricileri ve tasarımcıları için gerçekten iyi, çünkü:

 * Is mostly backwards compatible with what's already there — you don't need to learn completely new languages to use HTML5.
 The new markup features work in the same way as the old ones (although the semantics of some elements have been changed — we will cover these differences in a future article), and the new APIs are based on mostly the same JavaScript/DOM that developers have been programming in for years.
 * Adds powerful new features to HTML that were previously only available on the Web using plugin technologies like Flash, or with complex JavaScript and hacks.
 Form validation and video are prime examples.